AddCycle/pala-info-java/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Pala-info

-Thank you for your interest in contributing to [Project Name]! 🎉
+Thank you for your interest in contributing to Pala-info ! 🎉

 ## 📌 General Rules
 - You are free to submit Pull Requests.